-Any order obtained by a party or parties in an action that directs the clerk to invest in an interestbearing account or instrument funds deposited in the registry of the Court pursuant to 28 U.S.C. § 2041 shall include the following:

-- (1) the amount to be invested; - (2) the name of the depository approved by the Treasurer of the United States as a depository in which funds may be deposited; - a designation of the type of account or instrument in which the funds shall be invested; - (4) wording which directs the clerk to deduct from the income earned on the investment a fee, not exceeding that authorized by the Judicial Conference of the United States and set by the Director of the Administrative Office at equal to the first forty-five (45) days' income earned on the investment, whenever such income becomes available for deduction in the investment so held and without further order of the Court; and - (5) the social security number and/or tax identification number of the depositor.
+- (a) Any order obtained by a party or parties in an action that directs the clerk to invest in an interest-bearing account or instrument funds deposited in the registry of the Court pursuant to 28 U.S.C. § 2041 shall include the following: - (1) the amount to be invested; - (2) the name of the depository approved by the Treasurer of the United States as a depository in which funds may be deposited; - a designation of the type of account or instrument in which the funds shall be invested; - (4) wording which directs the clerk to deduct from the income earned on the investment a fee, not exceeding that authorized by the Judicial Conference of the United States and set by the Director of the Administrative Office of the United States Courts, whenever such income becomes available for deduction and without further order of the Court; and - (5) the social security number and/or tax identification number of the depositor, which may be set forth under seal in a separate document. - (b) Information regarding the authorized fee shall be made available by the Clerk's Office upon request.